allison-johnson/sinatra-practice-it/notes.md

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...

 - Add "Back to Teacher Homepage" button to all pages

-Teacher can:
-- log in
-- log out
-- create a new student (if logged in)
-    - student associated with teacher
-- create a new question (if logged in)
-    - associate it with a new topic or an existing topic
-- create a new topic
-- edit their own information
-- edit a student, a question, or a topic (from that student, question, or topic's show page)
-- right now, all teachers can access all questions ... is that what I want?

 Additional Features
 - on student creation/update validate that grade is a number 9-12